amoslanka/notify/README.md

 In most notification systems built for rails applications, the meta information that that system must include can get ugly and complex real fast.
 The goal of this engine is to keep all that out of sight, but still accessible.
 Meanwhile your app should only have to declare notification types and say when to send them.
 All those extra rules and configurations are managed from a few single points of contact.
 The following features are configurable globally, per notification type, or per notification:

 - **Send it anywhere**.
 Deliver notifications through as many services as you wish.
-Defining new translators for any kind of delivery service is simple, and declaring which service to deliver through is even easier.
-A translator for ActionMailer is provided and activated by default, so if email is your only platform, you're already done.
+Defining new adapters for any kind of delivery service is simple, and declaring which service to deliver through is even easier.
+A adapter for ActionMailer is provided and activated by default, so if email is your only platform, you're already done.
 - [ROADMAPPED] **Visibility**.
 Declare whether a notification should be visible on a feed of notifications.
 Its common to allow your users to see a list of their notificiations.
 Notify provides well presented access to visible notifications making it easy to render them in your app.
 - [ROADMAPPED] **Expirations**.
 Set an expiration date on a message to make it no longer visible or valid.
 - [ROADMAPPED] **Retries**.
 Using external services can often result in unexpected failures due to outages on services you don't control.
 Retry the deliveries as many times as you like.